 Town employees are represented by three bargaining units with the balance by Town rules and regulations.
-There are three bargaining unit contracts, all of which are expired and under negotiations as of December 31, 2013.
+There are three bargaining unit contracts, two of which are expired and under negotiation as of December 31, 2014.
+The third contract was settled in January 2015 and extends through December 31, 2016.

-NOTE 12 - ACCOUNTING STANDARDS ISSUED BUT NOT YET IMPLEMENTED
+NOTE 11 - ACCOUNTING STANDARDS ISSUED BUT NOT YET IMPLEMENTED

+In June 2012, the GASB issued Statement No. 68 Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27.
 Statement No. 68 establishes accounting and financial reporting requirements related to pensions for governments whose employees are provided with pensions through pension plans that are covered by the scope of Statement No. 68, as well as for non-employer governments that have a legal obligation to contribute to those plans.
-The Town is required to adopt the provisions of these Statements for the year ending December 31, 2015, with early adoption encouraged.
+The Town is required to adopt the provisions of Statement No. 68 for the year ending December 31, 2015, with early adoption encouraged.